Relation-Shape Convolutional Neural Network for Point Cloud Analysis: Related Work

 Another key issue is the irregularity of points.
 Some works focus on analyzing symmetric functions that are equivariant to point sets learning~\cite{c1_pointnet,c6_synccnn,c24,c20}.
 Some other works~\cite{c1_pointnet,c27} develop alignment network for the robustness to rigid transformation in 3D space.
 However, the alignment learning is a suboptimal solution for this issue.
 Some traditional descriptors like Fast Point Feature Histograms can be invariant to translation and rotation, yet they are often less effective for high-level shape understanding.
 Our method that learns on geometric relation among points is naturally robust to rigid transformation, whilst being highly effective due to the powerfulness of deep nets.

 \textbf{Relation learning.}\,\,~To learn a data-dependent weight from relation has been explored in the field of image and video analysis.
 Spatial transformer~\cite{stn} learns a transition matrix to align 2D images.
 Non-local network~\cite{non-local} learns long-term relation across video frames.
 Relation networks~\cite{relation_detection} learn position relation across objects.
+DFN~\cite{dfn_net} proposes general dynamic filters that inspire many subsequent works.

 There are also some works focusing on the relation learning in 3D point cloud.
 DGCNN~\cite{c22} captures similar local shapes by learning point relation in a high-dimensional feature space, yet this relation could be unreliable in some cases.
-Wang \textit{et al.} propose a parametric continuous convolution that is based on computable relation among points, but they do not explicitly learn from local to global like classic CNN.
+Wang \textit{et al.}~\cite{Param_conv} propose a parametric continuous convolution that is based on computable relation among points, but they do not explicitly learn from local to global like classic CNN.
 By contrast, our method learns a high-level relation expression from geometric priors in 3D space, and performs contextual local-to-global shape learning.